U.S. News Rankings

 |Ranking score and category|

 Shenandoah University is a private institution that was founded in 1875.
-It has a total undergraduate enrollment of 2,290, its setting is suburban, and the campus size is 125 acres.
+It has a total undergraduate enrollment of 2,402, its setting is urban, and the campus size is 120 acres.
 It utilizes a semester-based academic calendar.
-Shenandoah University's ranking in the 2013 edition of Best Colleges is Regional Universities (South), 28.
-Its tuition and fees are $27,780 (2012-13).
+Shenandoah University's ranking in the 2014 edition of Best Colleges is Regional Universities (South), 44.
+Its tuition and fees are $28,648 (2013-14).

 |School mission and unique qualities (as provided by the school):|

-Shenandoah University is a private, nationally recognized applied liberal arts university that invites students to join a close-knit community rich in creative energy.
-In our dynamic academic community, curious, and academically prepared students: connect with accomplished professors; engage in small, highly interactive classes; apply what they learn in a variety of experiences outside the classroom; and expand their understanding and perspectives by being involved in global initiatives.
+Shenandoah University is the private, nationally recognized applied liberal arts university that invites students to join a close-knit community rich in creative energy.
+We attract independent, curious, and academically prepared students who seek a rigorous education and exceptional professional training.
+In our dynamic academic community, students: connect with accomplished professors; engage in small, highly interactive classes; apply what they learn in a variety of experiences outside the classroom; and expand their

 |School type||private, coed college|